-- Kirk repeatedly refers to the SS uniforms as "Gestapo," which, while a branch of the SS, was the plain-clothes secret police.
+- Kirk repeatedly refers to the SS uniforms as "Gestapo," which was the plain-clothes secret police.

 - Blatant Lies: The Nazis announce that one of their missiles utterly destroyed an enemy space ship - that ship being the very un-destroyed Enterprise.Kirk: You look quite well for a man who's been utterly destroyed, Mr. Spock.

 - Broken Pedestal: Kirk is aggrieved to find that his teacher has become another Hitler.
 The pedestal is repaired when he gets out of his drug induced haze and denounces the regime, just before dying in Kirk's arms.

 - Chairman Obvious: Chairman Eneg demonstrates his firm grasp of the obvious.Eneg: You are not from Zeon.

 - Cycle of Revenge: Averted at the end - Melakon kills Gill, while Isak kills Melakon.
 When another soldier raises his rifle at Isak, Eneg stops him and declares "There has been enough killing."